 That said, it’s easy to express why the Style is the only smartwatch we want to put on our wrists.
-For $249 (UK and AU pricing haven't been announced yet, but converts to £200 / AU$325), it offers just as much utility as prior smartwatch attempts, but ups the ante with a slim, dashing design and several welcome features, like the voice-activated Google Assistant and a refreshed user interface that's full of clever tweaks.
+Launching at $249, but easily found more affordably (UK and AU pricing haven't been announced yet, but converts to £200 / AU$325), it offers just as much utility as prior smartwatch attempts, but ups the ante with a slim, dashing design and several welcome features, like the voice-activated Google Assistant and a refreshed user interface that's full of clever tweaks.

 LG Watch Style specs